GeorgePlaten/fe-p3/game/README.md

 3. Now navigate through the **fe-p3-master** and **game** folders.

 4. In the **game** folder, open the **index.html** file.
 This will run the game in your web browser.

-If index.html opens in a in another application, you can just drag it to your browser window instead.
+If index.html opens in a in another application, you can just drag index.html to your browser window instead.

 ##How to play